 Have Your Family Tested

 If you have FH, it is likely that other members of your family may also have it but not know it yet.
 Up to 90 percent of people with FH are unaware that they have it.
 Encourage your loved ones to get their cholesterol levels tested.
-In families with a pattern of early heart disease or high cholesterol genetics, the American Academy of Pediatrics recommends that children undergo cholesterol testing as early as age two, and before age 10.To learn more about Familial Hypercholesterolemia and to discover more resources to help you understand and manage your condition, visit the FH Foundation website athttps://thefhfoundation.org/ or call the FH Foundation at 626-465-1234.
+In families with a pattern of early heart disease or high cholesterol genetics, the American Academy of Pediatrics recommends that children undergo cholesterol testing as early as age two, and before age 10.To learn more about Familial Hypercholesterolemia and to discover more resources to help you understand and manage your condition, visit the Family Heart Foundation website athttps://thefhfoundation.org/ or call the Family Heart Foundation at 626-465-1234.